tmitzka/memento-mori/README.md

 ## Dependencies

-The program requires Python 3.6 and the module *python-dateutil*, which is not included in the standard library and can be installed using pip:
+The program requires Python 3.6 and the module *python-dateutil*, which is not included in the standard library and can be installed using *pip*:
 `pip install python-dateutil`

 ## About Memento mori